solliancenet/CosmosDB-v3-labs/dotnet/labs/06-multi-document-transactions.md

 # Authoring Azure Cosmos DB Stored Procedures for Multi-Document Transactions

 In this lab, you will author and execute multiple stored procedures within your Azure Cosmos DB instance.
-You will explore features unique to JavaScript stored procedures such as throwing errors for transaction rollback, logging using the JavaScript console and implementing a continuation model within a bounded execution enviornment.
+You will explore features unique to JavaScript stored procedures such as throwing errors for transaction rollback, logging using the JavaScript console and implementing a continuation model within a bounded execution environment.

 ## Author Simple Stored Procedures